seandenigris/XML-Parser/repository/XML-Parser.package/XMLStreamEncodingDetector.class/README.md

-An automatic encoding detector for stream reader streams that infers encodings from byte order marks or implicitly from null bytes before or after the first non-null byte.
+An automatic encoding detector for stream reader streams that infers encodings from byte order marks (BOM) or implicitly from null bytes before or after the first non-null byte.